Fact Sheet 1: Food Safety Laws in Australia

 This is the introductory standard which explains the terms used in the Standards.
 It includes the provisions that require food business and food handlers to comply with the standards.

 This standard sets out the requirements for the control of Food Safety hazards during the production, manufacture andhandling of food.
 This Standard is not mandatory for all food businesses.
 It applies to certain industry sectors that have been identified as being high risk.

-What is Food Safety Program?
+What is a Food Safety Program?

-It’s a manual that tells you how to handle food safely and may vary between workplaces (especially health sector).
+It’s a manual that tells you how to handle food safely and may vary between workplaces (especially in the health sector).
 It contains record sheets - these records provide evidence that show you have taken ‘due diligence’ in keeping your food and customers safe from food poisoning.